 Beers with Engineers

 Many times I have said ”that would be interesting to talk about over a beer or two.”
 So here it is.
-Over real or virtual beers, conversations with engineers about why they are an engineer, what they like about it, and some tips that they would share with others.
+Over real or virtual beers, engineers talk about those things we would like to talk about but don’t have time because we have work to do.
+Along the way, we learn from the guests why they became engineer, what they like about it, some tips that they would share with others, and an engineering related joke.
 And then anything else interesting or humorous that comes up...

 Episodes